-On the 8th of February our school organized an amazing trip to Parliament.
+On the 8th of February, college organized an amazing trip to Parliament.
 We met at the station around 10am and caught the fast train to London Kings Cross where we joined up with the rest of our classmates before heading off to Westminster.
-Despite the time of year the skies were blue and the sun was shining!
+Despite the time of year, the skies were blue and the sun was shining!
+A good starting point.

 Our guide showed us through the main hallways, past where citizens can come to lobby their local MP and then past the the sculptures of ex Prime Ministers into the House of the Commons.
-As we entered the House of Commons the first thing you realise is that it is not as big as it looks on telly.
-Apparently Churchill wanted it to be quite small so that when there were major debates to do with the nation it would feel intense.
+As we entered the House of Commons the first thing we realised is that it is not as big as it looks on telly.
+Apparently, Churchill wanted it to be quite small so that when there were major debates to do with the nation it would feel intense.

 We then went to one of the Select Committee rooms, which was the key purpose of our trip.
 Select Committees are made up from MPs across parties to investigate particular areas like education and health.
 They have an important role in helping the government and also holding them to account.
 We were allowed to sit in the seats!
 Our guide then told us all about the importance of Select Committees, which we would need later whe we would be debating with our schools.